GabrielSantiniFrancisco/EnvManager/README.md

 Greetings, Earthling!
 Welcome to **EnvManager**, your cosmic companion for managing planetary (and Pythonic) environments.
-Brought to you by [Gabriel Francisco](mailto:gabrielsantinifrancisco@outlook.com.com), this script is engineered for those who wish to boldly go where no configuration utility has gone before.
+Brought to you by [Gabriel Santini Francisco](mailto:gabrielsantinifrancisco@outlook.com), this script is engineered for those who wish to boldly go where no configuration utility has gone before.

 ---